techgrounds/techgrounds-laminated-denim/04_Azure_1/04_completed_assignments/AZ-05_storageAccounts.md

 * Page: great for random read/write access.
 * Append: ideal for appending data, for example for logs.

+##### Azure Data Lake Storage Gen2
+Data Lake Storage Gen2 refers to functions used for big data analytics, built on Azure Blob Storage.
+A data lake is a centralised repository for all one's data, structured and unstructured.
+Data Lake supports hierarchical directory structures, is priced at Azure Blob levels, supports petabytes of data, and supports all Blob features.

 ##### Files
 Files offers file sharing and true directory capabilities.
 This can be combined with Azure File Sync in order to synchronise with on-premises file servers.
 Tiering allows one to replicate local files if a certain data capacity is reached.